 Who Should Buy How To Engineer Your Layoff?

-* Someone who believes the value of freedom, unemployment benefits, and a potential severance is far greater than the price of my book!
+- believe the value of freedom, unemployment benefits, and a potential severance is far greater than the price of my book!

 How To Engineer Your Layoff Will:

 - Go through exercises to make sure you are ready to move on.

 - Guide you on establishing a plan to switch careers or retire.

 - Help you understand the players involved in engineering your layoff.

 - Provide you with multiple strategies on how to maximize your severance package.

 - Teach you how to leave your company without burning bridges.

 - Explain how higher and lower performers are both able to engineer layoffs.

 - Prepare you for a life after separation.

-* Give you a much better fundamental understanding of current and future FS posts.
+- Give you a much better fundamental understanding of current and future FS posts.

-* Potentially allow you to walk away with a healthy severance package.
+- Potentially allow you to walk away with a healthy severance package.